Basil of Caesarea: Writings

 According to Orosius, Basil taught apocatastasis entailing the restoration of all sinners to Christ after purification.
 This doctrine is most evident in his Commentary on Isaiah, although there is some scholarly dispute whether this commentary should truly be attributed to him.
 On the other hand, Basil vehemently opposed the view that hell has an end in his short Regulae, even claiming that the many people who hold it are deceived by the devil.
 However, the notion of a finite hell was also espoused by his siblings Macrina and Gregory of Nyssa and potentially by his dear friend Gregory of Nazianzus, which is one of the reasons to think that the relevant passage in Regulae was interpolated.
 The passage also seems to include ideas that could be considered in opposition to ideas in Basil's undisputed writings, for example the notion of physical punishments in hell and of hell itself as a physical place with different locations.
 It is potentially in contradiction to most of Basil's linguistic use as well.

 In his book De Spiritu Sancto, Basil lists some who for him are illustrious men of the church and quotes them; these are Irenaeus of Lyon, Clement of Rome, Dionysius of Rome, Dionysius of Alexandria, Eusebius, Julius Africanus, Gregory Thaumaturgus, Firmilian and Origen.

-Basil also stresses the complete equality of both genders, deriving from the same human 'lump' (φύραμα), both in the image of God, endowed with the same honour and dignity (ὁμοτίμως), in perfect equality (ἐξ ἴσου).
+Basil also stresses the complete equality of both genders, deriving from the same human 'lump' (φύραμα, phyrama), both in the image of God, endowed with the same honour and dignity (ὁμοτίμως, homotimos), in perfect equality (ἐξ ἴσου, ex isou).
 Men even risk being inferior in piety (Homily on Julitta 241B).
-Likewise, in Homilies on Psalms 1, PG 29.216–17, he insists that man and woman have 'one and the same virtue' and 'one and the same nature' (φύσις).
-Their common creation was of equal honour and dignity (ὁμότιμος); they have the same capacity and activity (ἐνέργεια), and will be given the same reward.
-Similarly, in Letter to Amphilochius 188, Basil again uses ἐξ ἴσου in reference to the equality of women and men.
+Likewise, in Homilies on Psalms 1, PG 29.216–17, he insists that man and woman have 'one and the same virtue' and 'one and the same nature' (φύσις, physis).
+Their common creation was of equal honour and dignity (ὁμότιμος, homotimos); they have the same capacity and activity (ἐνέργεια, energeia), and will be given the same reward.
+Similarly, in Letter to Amphilochius 188, Basil again uses ex isou (ἐξ ἴσου) in reference to the equality of women and men.